tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * To get started with unsupervised learning, we will use a credit risk dataset, where the risk level for each person is labelled as `low`, `medium`, or `high`.

-* The columns in the dataset are the following:
+* The columns in the dataset are as follows:

   * `age`: The age of the person.